vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 <br/>

-## Adding Additional Labels and Selectors To All YAML Files In a Directory
+## Adding additional labels and selectors to all YAML files in a directory

-In this example we use the `merge` action to add in 2 new labels to a set of YAML files contained in a directory.
+In the following example, the `merge` action adds 2 new labels to a set of YAML files contained in a directory.

 ```yaml
 ---